jb-ut/NBA_final_project/README.md

 - Jeff Austin - Technologies

 ## Project Overview and Purpose
 The entire team consists of sports enthusiasts and we wanted to chose a major sport where we could analyze data for our final project.
-Speicifically, we chose to conduct an analysis using NBA data from years 2009-2011 to predict the following three topics:
+Specifically, we chose to conduct an analysis using NBA data from years 2009-2011 to predict the following three topics:

 - Home wins based on attendance
 - Home wins based on Field Goal %